 One of the major elements of the Basel III framework and its implementation in the European Union (EU) is the introduction of a leverage ratio.
 This is a bank’s supervisory Tier 1 capital (numerator) divided by its total exposure (denominator).
 Calculated this way, a low leverage ratio indicates that a bank has a high level of debt in relation to its Tier 1 capital.
 Valuations of balance sheet items for the purposes of calculating this ratio generally follow the relevant accounting standard applicable to the institution in question.
 Some special provisions have been included, however, to make the leverage ratio comparable across jurisdictions.

 Unlike the procedure for risk-based capital requirements, which are also based on model assumptions, individual exposures are not individually risk-weighted for the purposes of calculating the leverage ratio but are instead included in the exposure measure unweighted.
-The leverage ratio is designed to address regulatory shortcomings that surfaced during the financial crisis.
-Thus, its aim is not only to counteract the fundamentally cyclical effect of risk-based capital requirements but also, as a supplementary, risk-insensitive instrument, to offset the weaknesses of risk-based capital requirements (backstop function).
+The leverage ratio is designed to address regulatory shortcomings that surfaced during the financial crisis, beginning in 2007.
+Thus, its aim is not only to counteract the fundamentally cyclical effect of risk-based capital requirements but also, as a supplementary, due to its risk-insensitive nature, to offset the weaknesses of risk-based capital requirements (backstop function).
 These drawbacks came to light during the crisis when, in some cases, the losses sustained by banks far outstripped the risks calculated on the basis of internal models.

 The leverage ratio was introduced initially as a supplementary instrument that could be applied to individual institutions at the discretion of supervisory authorities (Pillar II).
 In December 2017, the Basel Committee on Banking Supervision (BCBS) then decided to make the provisional 3.0% target ratio a binding minimum requirement (Pillar I) from 2018 onwards.